 I was enticed by this release because of the programing and also because they have a new first violinist.
 I was thinking both things would spark new heights of performance excellence from the group.
 And, happily, I was right!

-Interestingly, this is the second new string quartet release which sneaks in Bartok's 3rd amongst other, seemingly unrelated quartets.
+Interestingly, this is the second new string quartet release which embeds Bartok's 3rd amongst other, seemingly unrelated quartets.
 The first was a 2020 disc from the Quatuor Modigliani on Mirare.
 Their Bartok is surrounded by Mozart and Haydn; and this one from JSQ by Beethoven and Dvorak.
 Weird.
-I personally find it difficult to acknowledge the Bartok being a good bedfellow with the others on either program.
+I personally find it difficult to acknowledge the Bartok being an appropriate bedfellow with the others on either program.
 And I certainly don't hear it that way either (especially since the 3rd is actually my least favorite of the 6).
 But that's just me.

 Beginning with the Beethoven Op.
 59 #2, I was instantly captivated - engrossed by the energetic, thoroughly engaging music-making.
 The booklet confirms this is the debut recording of the group with its new first violinist, Areta Zhulla.
 I don't know how much that alone contributes to the outstanding performances, or how much SONY's absolutely SUPERB recorded sound does (I suspect both), but I have simply run out of superlatives to describe this Beethoven.